Applied Theatre Minor Description, Policies, and Procedures

 What is the Applied Theatre Minor within Tisch Drama?

-The Applied Theatre Minor is an effort to support students that want to focus their time on studying how theatre can be applied to the pursuit of improving the lives of individuals, communities, and societies.
-It was created by Jan Cohen-Cruz with the support of then department chair, Una Chaudhuri.
-As more students became interested in the minor, Cohen-Cruz found collaborators in Awam Amkpa and Rosemary Quinn, who then went on to mentor interested students and administrate the minor for more than a decade.
+The Applied Theatre Minor Is an effort to support students that want to focus their time on studying how theatre can be applied to the pursuit of improving the lives of individuals, communities, and societies.
+It was created by Jan Cohen-Cruz with the support of then Department Chair, Una Chaudhuri.
+As more students became interested in the Minor, Jan found collaborators in Awam Amkpa and Rosemary Quinn who then went on to mentor interested students and administrate the Minor for more than a decade.

 How do I engage with Applied Theatre at NYU?